 Winter Sowing

 In mild winters, seeds may sprout earlier.
 In cooler or variable weather, they may wait longer.
 Both are normal.
+Winter sowing gives seedlings a seasonal headstart on growth.

 - Poke drainage holes in the bottom.